 [Section 120 amended by No. 84 of 2004 s.
 80.]

-121. Time limit on taking proceedings
+121. Time limit for prosecutions

 Proceedings for an offence against this Act cannot be commenced more than 2 years after the offence is committed.

-122. Averment in respect of port
+122. Averment as to place of offence

 (1) In proceedings for an offence under this Act, an averment that that offence was committed in a port is sufficient proof that the act or omission alleged to constitute that offence occurred in the port, unless the contrary is proved.